 It could be a slow summer.It could be a slow summer.

-Although in-person showings are now possible social-distancing measures are still in place, which will slow the pace of recovery.
-Median prices based on all the listings currently on the market, not the value of the individual homes.
+Although in-person showings are now possible social-distancing measures are still in place, which will slow the recovery pace.
+Median prices are currently based on all the listings on the market, not the individual homes’ value.
 As more listings go back up, though, we should see a growth in the median price.
 That said, we won’t know the real effect the pandemic has had on prices for another 3-6 months.
 By then, the deals currently being negotiated will close and go on the public record.

 I believe we are all students of the Pandemic, and the effects of on high-density real estate.
 Big Cities are here to stay, but how they evolve to protect the well-being of their residents will influcence long term demand.